Comparisons / ControlFlow vs LangChain

 ControlFlow vs LangChain: Which Agent Framework to Use?

-ControlFlow controlflow by prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+ControlFlow by Prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers